nicojs/presentations/uva-2024/labs/stryker-assignment.md

 If you want to debug a mutator, you can add a breakpoint in the TypeScript file of the mutator and debug "👽 Run Stryker".

-Last but not least: you can focus StrykerJS to only mutate specific lines of in a file using `./run-stryker.sh -m file.js:from-to`.
-For example: `./run-stryker.sh -m lib/numbers/basic.js:60-65` will only mutation test lines 60 through 65 (6 lines in total).
-This is generally much faster than running StrykerJS on the entire file.

 ---

 ### 1.3.
 Improve mutation score